JoshuaMarinoo/EngDesignVI/README.md

 >I hope to pass this class with a good grade
 >I would like this class to not affect my GPA

-'I play certain games in my downtown'
+`I play certain games in my downtown`

 - League of Legends
 - Hearts of Iron 4